-- We are now moving toward using CPI (Consumer Prices Index) rather than RPI as the base line inflation in our business planning as this is the Government's preferred inflationary rate and better reflects the Regulator's thinking on rent increases. - In January 2016, our Board approved a new rent profiling which will result in some properties on low rents phasing up over this business plan period. - Our pension costs now reflect our move to the defined Contribution Scheme at a maximum of 12% employer contribution plus employee contribution. - Our business plan and financial projections now include a provision for a site start early 2024 coming off site July 25 for our CTI project at Orchard Street. - In Feb 2020, we took out a Government, no interest, loan of £217,702 for the fire legislation work for our older Foxbar stock.
+- We are now moving toward using CPI (Consumer Prices Index) rather than RPI as the base line inflation in our business planning as this is the Government's preferred inflationary rate and better reflects the Regulator's thinking on rent increases. - In January 2016, our Board approved a new rent profiling which will result in some properties on low rents phasing up over this business plan period. - Our pension costs now reflect our move to the defined Contribution Scheme at a maximum of 12% employer contribution plus employee contribution. - Our business plan and financial projections now include a provision for a site start early Summer 2024 coming off site April 26 for our CTI project at Orchard Street. - In Feb 2020, we took out a Government, no interest, loan of £217,702 for the fire legislation work for our older Foxbar stock.
 In Feb 2021, we drew down the loan for the development programme, £833,283 for Westerfield and £1,982,307 for Glenburn.
-We do not require any further borrowings during this next business plan period. - For service charges for our Factoring Services, we have generally adjusted income in line with revised estimated costs or inflation as per estimated inflation.
+We do not require any further borrowings during this next business plan period.
+However this will be reassessed once the requirements for the environmental strategy and Net Zero requirements are clarified in 2024. - Our other financial assumptions for the coming year are as follows:

-To be updated based on updated 5 Year Financial Plan March 24 2022/23 2023/24 24/25
+24/25

-Void and bad debts 1.00% 1.25% 1.25%
+Void and bad debts 1.3%

-Gross Rent Arrears 2.75% 2.75% 2.75%
+Gross Rent Arrears 2.75%

-Rent increase 4.5% 5.5% 4.5%
+Rent increase 5.5%

-Inflation (CPIH) 4% 10% 4%
+Inflation (CPIH) 4%

-Loan Interest rates 2.5% 4.5% 4.5%
+Loan Interest rates 4.5%

-Staffing costs CPI+0.5% 5.25% 4.5%
+Staffing costs 6%

-Repair & maintenance costs CPIH+1% CPIH+1% CPIH+1%
+Repair & maintenance costs 5%